-Prof. William Ion is currently Director of Research and Knowledge Exchange in the Department of Design, Manufacture and Engineering Management (DMEM) and was Head of Department from 2002 to 2008.
-He is also Projects Director within the Department’s Advanced Forming Research Centre, a part of the High Value Manufacturing Catapult.
+Prof. William Ion is currently Deputy Head of the Department of Design, Manufacture and Engineering Management (DMEM) and was Head of Department from 2002 to 2008.
+He is also Vice Dean (Knowledge Exchange) for the Faculty of Engineering.

 Following a period in industry Professor Ion joined the University in 1986 and throughout his academic career has focussed his research, knowledge exchange and teaching activities within the design and manufacturing field with a particular focus on forging and forming technologies, additive manufacture, design for manufacture and design processes.
 His portfolio of research projects includes funding from EPSRC, TSB, EU and industry addressing both fundamental and applied research as well as knowledge exchange, having been involved in and led projects totalling over £20m.
 He is the founding Director of the Advanced Forming Research Centre (established 2009) and was the Strathclyde lead on the UK wide team that secured the High Value Manufacturing Catapult (established 2011).
 He has been actively involved in the development of design and design management education at undergraduate and postgraduate levels since joining the University, having led the development and introduction of the Department's Product Design Engineering programmes (1991).
 He was chair of the of the Design Education Special Interest Group of the Design Society from 2002 to 2013 and a member of the core organising committee of the International Engineering and Product Design Education conference series since its inception in 1999 (organising 14 conferences).
 He was also the lead academic and director of the Erasmus Mundus funded International Masters in Global Innovation Management (2008 - 20130), taught jointly with the Universities of Aalborg and Hamburg Harburg.